 Sherbornes Solicitors Limited (“We”) are committed to protecting and respecting your privacy.
-We take the processing and privacy of personal data extremely seriously, as detailed under The General Data Protection Regulation (“GDPR”).
+We take the processing and privacy of personal data extremely seriously, as detailed under the European General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018.

 Sherbornes Solicitors Limited is classified as a “Data Controller” which means we may process your personal data.
 Processing is a term to describe any activity in relation to your data including but not limited to storage, transmission and destruction of data.